What is the SMS character limit?

 In 1985, a gentleman named Friedhelm Hillebrand was responsible for deciding how long an SMS would be.
-After researching the character length of the most popular short communication tools, Friedhelm came to the conclusion that 140 bytes (later know as 160 characters) was the perfect number.
-If you're keen to learn about how messaging bytes are calculated, click here.
+After researching the character length of the most popular short communication tools, Friedhelm concluded that 160 characters were the perfect number.

 Why is 160 so important?

 The truth is, you have about 2-3 seconds to capture a customer’s attention.
 People have endless streams of content available at their fingertips, which makes competing for their attention more difficult than ever before, especially as marketers.
 If that weren’t enough, a study conducted in 2018 solidified this claim by discovering that the average human’s attention span is less than that of a goldfish—at a mere 8 seconds.

 In other words, those first 160 characters—no matter what medium you use—will ultimately determine the overall success of your campaign.

 While this may seem daunting at first, keep in mind that this restriction doesn’t mean you have to compromise your marketing goals.
 SMS messages usually take 2 seconds to read, which is why it has a much higher impact on a customer’s decision than long drawn out responses.
 This doesn’t necessarily mean that your goal needs to be completed upon the first send.
 Instead, by designing campaigns to leave clients wanting more, you can build-up anticipation before finally accomplishing your goal.